-We draw attention to Note 1 in the financial statements, which indicates that the Group incurred a net loss of US\$17.2 million during the year ended 31 December 2023 and incurred cash outflows of US\$2.9 million from operating activities with a net decrease of US\$5.5 million in cash and cash equivalent for the year then ended.
-As stated in Note 1, these events or conditions indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
+We draw attention to Note 1 in the financial statements, which indicates that the Group incurred a net loss of US\$1.5 million during the year ended 31 December 2024 and incurred cash outflows of US\$2.7 million from operating activities with a net decrease of US\$1.3 million in cash and cash equivalent for the year then ended.
+As stated in Note 1, these events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.